rngkGit/AoC2022/README.md

 # AoC2022
-My Advent of Code Files
+My Advent of Code Files for Advent of Code 2022